grimmlab/MicrobiomeBestPracticeReview/README.md

 __NOTE__: Make sure checkM is placed finally under `/usr/local/bin`

 ## EXAMPLE DATA:
-The example data for metagenomics workflow is taken from the metaHIT gut survey.
-Can be found [here](ftp.sra.ebi.ac.uk/vol1/fastq/ERR011/) or [here]().
-We have tested for only one sample but you can use more than one sample
+The example data for metagenomics workflow is taken from the metaHIT gut survey and can be found [here](ftp.sra.ebi.ac.uk/vol1/fastq/ERR011/).
+You can download one or more sample for testing purpose.

 ## Steps to run the Metagenomics workflow (`metagenomics_analysis.sh`)